infoacs747-cmyk/wireframing/README.md

 ### High-Fidelity Wireframes

 High-fidelity wireframes are more detailed and polished.
 They include specific text, images, and visual elements, closely resembling the final product.
 They are used later in the process to present a clearer vision to stakeholders and for more detailed user testing.
+---
+## Wireframing Tools

+While wireframes can be created with simple pen and paper, many developers and designers use specialized digital tools to create more detailed and collaborative designs.

+### Figma

+Figma is a popular, cloud-based design tool that is highly recommended for wireframing due to its collaborative features.
+It allows multiple users to work on the same file in real-time, making it an excellent tool for team projects.
+Figma's features, such as component creation and prototyping, help streamline the process of moving from a simple wireframe to a more interactive prototype.